hkbuttar/matchstate/bayesian/README.md

-# Step 3: Hierarchical Bayesian Team-Strength Model
+# Hierarchical Bayesian Team-Strength Model

-## What this model does differently from Step 2
+## What this model does differently from the static Dixon-Coles baseline

 `baseline.dixon_coles.DixonColes` fits one attack/defense number per team for an entire season. `bayesian.model.HierarchicalDixonColes` instead lets